winston-yallow/forgotten-maps/README.md

 Small game made for the Godot Wild Jam \#57.
 The player has to restore a map by placing location markers on a blank paper.

+## Cloning/Downloading

+This repository does not include the [Scatter](https://github.com/HungryProton/scatter/) addon.
+You will need to download it separately and place it in the addons folder *before* opening the project.
+If you use git then you will need git LFS to get all assets.

 ## Development

 ### Repo Structure
 The `project` directory contains the Godot project.
 It only uses GDScript, so you don't need the Godot mono version.